-Incorporating a swimming-specific yoga practice into your program is an effective and efficient way to accomplish many of your dry land goals.
+Incorporating a swimming-specific yoga practice into your training can be an effective way to accomplish many of your dryland goals.

-When incorporating any modality into your training there are many things to take into consideration:
+When incorporating any modality into your program there are many considerations:

 - Goals for the specific modality